WafflesXD/osuAnalyst/readme.md

-# Im working on it, Tito is also working on it, as well as Jose
+# Im working on it, Tito is actually a contributor, as well as Jose